 Google Translate Adds Example Sentences To Put Words Into Context is from TechCrunch.

 Microsoft’s Chief Research Officer gave a pretty amazing demonstration of computer translation advancement.
-In this video (I’ve used TubeChop to embed the most interesting part, so you will have to click through to see it.
-Or you can watch the entire video here).
+You can watch the entire video here).
 He speaks English and, just seconds later, what he says is translated into Mandarin in his own voice.

 You can read more about this advance, including a history of machine translation, at his post.